lokothodida/elfinder-theme-moono/README.md

 and [2.1 (Nightly)](http://nao-pon.github.io/elFinder-nightly/latests/elfinder-2.1.zip)
 * Styling done with pure CSS - no image spritesheets
 * Uses [Font Awesome (v4.4.0+)](http://fortawesome.github.io/Font-Awesome/) for icons

+# Modifying the source
+This theme uses `.less` files that are compressed into `moono/css/theme.css`.
+Compressing these files requires NodeJS.

+To build changes to the css file:

+1. Edit the corresponding `.less` files in `moono/css/`
+2. In the terminal, run:

+    ```
+    $ npm install -g less
+    $ npm run build
+    ```